deepasree04/MentorvixAI/README.md

 Users can view all their uploaded assignments and reviews in one place.

-👤 User Dashboard / Profile Page
+👤  Profile Page

-Displays user information, assignments, and progress in a personal dashboard.
+Displays user information.

 ## Tech Stack
 Backend: Python, Django